hstreamdb/docs/docs/reference/sql/sql-overview.md

 ### Integers

-Integers are in the form of `digits`, where `digits` are one or more single-digit integers (0 through 9). **Note that scientific notation is not supported yet.
-Also, due to the grammatical limitations, when you want to represent a negative `-n`, please write `0-n` instead**.
+Integers are in the form of `digits`, where `digits` are one or more single-digit integers (0 through 9).
+Negatives such as `-1` are also supported. **Note that scientific notation is not supported yet**.

 ### Floats

 Floats are in the form of `digits . digits`.
+Negative floats such as `-11.514` are supported.
 Note that

 - **scientific notation is not supported yet**.
-- **due to the grammatical limitations, when you want to represent a negative `-n`, please write `0-n` instead**.
 - **Forms such as `1.` and `.99` are not supported yet**.

 ### Strings